Configure AWS CodeBuild Webhooks

 Beyond these examples

-These snippets focus on specific webhook-level features: event filtering and branch targeting, GitHub Enterprise integration, and GitHub Actions runner configuration.
+These snippets focus on specific webhook-level features: event and branch filtering, GitHub Enterprise manual webhook setup, and GitHub Actions runner integration.
 They’re intentionally minimal rather than full CI/CD pipelines.

 To keep things focused, common webhook patterns are omitted, including: